ivmai/libatomic_ops/README_details.txt

 We should be more precise in defining the semantics of the ordering constraints, and if and how we can guarantee sequential consistency.

-Dd_acquire_read is very hard or impossible to define in a way that cannot be invalidated by reasonably standard compiler transformations.
+_dd_acquire_read is very hard or impossible to define in a way that cannot be invalidated by reasonably standard compiler transformations.

 Example: